essentialkaos/ek/fmtc/README.md

 Tag: `{?name}`

-For more information about named colors see documentation for method `NameColor`.
+For more information about named colors see documentation for method `AddColor`.

 #### Examples